SophieH93/myCookbook/README.md

 I created my wireframes and Flowchart using [MockFlow](https://www.mockflow.com/) for various devices.
 The **edit recipe page**  will be the same as the **add recipe page** hence I did not create an official wireframe for this page.
 The **delete recipie** will display a pop up to confirm with the user if they actually want to delete the recipe.

-## Features:
-* Bootswatch Journal Template
-* Startbootstrwap for login and register pages.

-## Future Features:
-* **Pagination-** So only a few recipes will show on on the page and the remainder on the next page etc. At the moment all Recipes are displayed on the same page.
-* **Change Password/Username-** To allow the user to change their details if they wish.
-* **Recover Password-** If the user have forgotton their password will be able to re-set it.
-* **Filter Recipes-** To make it easier to find a certain recipe.
-* **Search Option-** Search a recipe by name.